To use these resources you need to do 2 things:

 Connecting to me HPC

-To work with Fluent you need to connect to one of the department servers in the HPC. (e.g. sge1014)
+To work with Fluent in a graphic mode you need to connect to one of the department servers in the HPC (e.g. sge1014) and run from the ess (our storage space).

-1. At the hpcin ssh terminal run xhost + .
-This will allow graphics X stream into the VNC you opened before.
+1. In the VNC viewer open a terminal and run xhost + .
+This will allow graphics X.

-2. At the hpcin terminal type ssh sge1014 to connect to this server (you can alternatively select one of the other server)
+2. ssh sge1014 to connect to this server (you can alternatively select one of the other server)

-3. After getting connected to the selected server type setenv DISPLAY sge212:37 to send the X stream to the VNC you opened (make sure to change the X display number to yours)
+3. setenv DISPLAY sge212:37 to send the X stream to the VNC you opened (make sure to change the X display number to yours).

-4. If all went well you are ready to run your app graphicly.
-Type Fluent on the ssh terminal and Fluent will open on the VNC.
+5. If all went well you are ready to run your app graphicly.
+Type fluent on the ssh terminal and Fluent will open on the VNC.

 Transfering Files from windows to the HPC